 Major media outlets, for example, often offer cues on how to create stunning and visually compelling content.
 For example, Mission Jurassic from the BBC uses a mix of immersive text, high-resolution images, illustrations, and scroll-based animation to bring alive the detailed work of palaeontologists.

 If you’re looking to get better results from your marketing, follow the lead of the University of Houston, Imperial College London, and the University of Cambridge.
-Get started creating immersive digital stories with Shorthand’s free trial.
+Get started creating immersive digital stories with Shorthand, and publish your first story free.